Date: 22 July 2014. Boat Buying with your New Partner.

 fairly nicely fixed and he has no expectations to fulfill with any woman.

-But he's lonesome and wants a gal to share the journey he's been
+But he is lonesome and wants a gal to share the journey he has been

 talking about all that time with Worker Woman.

 are sweet things who see a beautiful boat, not realizing the hours it took

 to sand down the bottom and add two coats of barrier paint to the

 hull.
 The Princess Babe sees herself on the back deck, wine glass in

 hand while Macho Man neatly steers the boat through a cut into a

 boating is not all about sipping cold drinks after a lovely two hour

 sail.
 It is raining cats and dogs.
 There is a drip over the bunk.

 needs to be defrosted.
 The oil lanterns left black sooty residue all